 To support your application for an amendment, you can request a Confirmation of Enrolment letter from VCC, which verifies that you are enrolled at an eligible DLI.

-Students transferring to Vancouver Community College (VCC) from a secondary school will be required to apply for a change of conditions on their study permit.
-This is because the study permit they currently hold does not include conditions authorizing work.
+Students transferring to Vancouver Community College (VCC) from a secondary school will be required to apply for a new study permit.
+Please refer to changing your school or progam.

 International students with a valid study permit or maintained status, which includes the condition that they can undergo on- and off-campus work, may be eligible to work on-campus.
 You do not need a separate work permit to work on-campus.
 There is no limit to how many hours of work you can do as long as you meet all the eligibility requirements.